Red Bull Formula 1 official suggested drivers infect themselves with coronavirus

-A prominent European auto racing official suggested Sunday that his drivers should huddle and infect themselves with coronavirus in order to build immunity.
+A prominent European auto racing official suggested Sunday that his drivers should huddle and infect themselves with coronavirus to build immunity.

 But Red Bull motorsport adviser Helmut Marko admitted that his far-fetched proposal about the deadly virus was quickly shot down.